samxbrown/Sams_README_Generator/Develop/README.md

   ## Installation
-  instructions
+  To run and modify this project locally, follow these steps: 1.
+Clone the repository: git clone https://github.com/samxbrown/Kino-Hunt.git 2.
+Navigate to the project directory: cd Kino-Hunt 3.
+Open the project in your preferred code editor.

   ## Usage
-  usage

-  ## License

-This project is licensed under the MIT license.
+  Once you have the project set up locally, you can: * Modify the HTML and CSS files to customize the website according to your needs. * Add additional content, images, and styles as required. * Test the website for accessibility by ensuring it meets the acceptance criteria mentioned above: * HTML * Bulma CSS * Javascript * APIs - (https://rapidapi.com/apidojo/api/imdb8, https://rapidapi.com/jakash1997/api/advanced-movie-search)       * VS Code

   ## Contribution
-  guidelines
+  We would like to credit all of the developers who worked on this code Sam Brown, Aleksey Nizhnikov, and Geon Kang as well as our instructor and TA

   ## Tests
-  test
+  N/A

   ## Questions
-  If you have any questions about the repo, open an issue or contact me directly at sam.
+  If you have any questions about the repo, open an issue or contact me directly at samcbrown@protonmail.com.
-    You can find more of my work at [sam](https://github.com/sam
+    You can find more of my work at [samxbrown](https://github.com/samxbrown